Primary Navigation Mobile

 • Brakes and steering let the side down

-Refinement and comfort are key Citroen values, and the C5 X also gets the latest version of the company’s comfort-oriented suspension.
-That means progressive hydraulic bump stops to reduce shocks at the limit of suspension travel, but a new development is an active function first seen in the DS 7 Crossback – although that’s only fitted as standard to the plug-in hybrid models.
+Refinement and comfort are key Citroen values, which is bolstered in the C5 X by the latest version of the company’s comfort-oriented suspension.
+It has progressive hydraulic bump stops to reduce shocks at the limit of suspension travel, plus a new Active Scan function first seen in the DS 7 (fitted as standard to plug-in hybrid models).

-The Active Scan suspension system uses a camera to read the road ahead and sets-up the suspension to brace itself for potholes and other imperfections.
-This system works well, although we found extreme crests and compressions did lead to a little float and wallow in Comfort mode.
+The Active Scan system uses a camera to read the road ahead and primes the suspension to brace itself for potholes and other imperfections.
+This system works well, although we found extreme crests and compressions did cause a little float and wallow in Comfort mode.

-At speed, the C5 X is far quieter than average with low levels of wind and road noise, especially in the plug-in hybrid model tested, which was also fitted with acoustic side glass.
-These qualities make it perfect for those who cover long distances on the motorway on a regular basis and value refinement.
+What the system means for you is that the C5 X’s ride is far quieter than in most rivals, with low levels of wind and road noise.
+Especially in the plug-in hybrid model we tested, which was fitted with acoustic side glass.
+These qualities make it a great car for those who cover long motorway distances on a regular basis and value refinement.

-Despite that, the handling is tidy as long as you don’t mind the bodyroll and a tendency to pitch (squat under acceleration and dive when braking).
-The 130hp model is the lightest, and it feels it.
-The steering is lighter than some rivals yet still builds confidence and allows you to accurately place the nose.
-Indeed, it’s the Puretech 180 that best blends handling and performance.
+Despite the comfort, the car’s handling is tidy enough as long as you don’t mind the bodyroll and a tendency to pitch (squat under acceleration and dive when braking).
+The 130hp model is the lightest version, and feels it.
+The steering is lighter than some rivals yet you still build confidence in it as it allows you to accurately place the car’s nose.
+Though it’s the Puretech 180 engine that best blends handling and performance.

 The plug-in hybrid is the one to have if you’re after the best levels of refinement.
-In electric mode, it glides along silently, and the hybrid system keeps things restful until the battery is depleted – then you’re back to making more use of the coarse 1.6-litre petrol engine.
-Standard adjustable suspension allows it to be softened up further in Comfort mode and stiffened in Sport mode.
+In electric mode, it glides along silently, and the hybrid system keeps things restful until the battery is depleted.
+Standard adjustable suspension allows it to be softened further in Comfort mode and stiffened in Sport mode.
 This helps when cornering, but can’t mask the Hybrid’s 300kg of extra bulk in the tail.